Instagram Professional Dashboard 2026: What It Is and How to Use It

 2. Go to your profile

-Step 3: Open your dashboard on desktop
+Step 3: Open on desktop

-1. Log in on desktop
+1. Log in at instagram.com

 2. Look at the left sidebar